deepakkumar6/Games/README.md

 >> Tik Tac Toe

-   Install Latest Version of Python in your system .
+    Install the latest Version of Python in your system .

-   Clone The Repo using command -  git clone (link of repo)
+    Clone The Repo using command -  "git clone https://github.com/deepakkumar6/Games.git"

-   Run The code.py  using command prompt
+    Run the "code.py" using command prompt.

+    (The command used is -"python code.py")

-   Play the Game
+    Enjoy the Game